Heavy police presence as hundreds gather in Ottawa for day 2 of ‘Rolling Thunder’

 Arrests on Saturday

 Ottawa police told CTV News that 10 people have been arrested since the beginning of the event on Friday.
-Seven people were arrested on Friday evening.
+Seven of those people were arrested on Friday evening.

 On Twitter, police said the driver of a vehicle was arrested for dangerous driving.